 Belfair is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 3,936 people and two constituent neighborhoods, Belfair is the 140th largest community in Washington.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Belfair is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Belfair is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Belfair is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Belfair who work in office and administrative support (14.82%), management occupations (10.51%), and food service (7.69%).

-In Belfair, a lot of people use the bus to get to work every day though Belfair is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Belfair has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 Belfair ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.02% of people over 25 have a college degree.

 The per capita income in Belfair in 2010 was $25,523, which is middle income relative to Washington and the nation.
 This equates to an annual income of $102,092 for a family of four.
 However, Belfair contains both very wealthy and poor people as well.

 Belfair is a very ethnically-diverse town.
 The people who call Belfair home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belfair residents report their race to be White, followed by Asian.
 Belfair also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.35% of the town’s residents.
 Important ancestries of people in Belfair include German, Irish, English, French, and Norwegian.